bobrobbow/moonshot_pool/README.md

 Want to add fuzzed predicted routes and visible zones of gravity.

 Want to change the art to represent better the idea of some god playing pool with planets with a space background.

+Not yet submitted to the game jam, not sure I will, depends how much I can get a workable game out of a weird idea.